da24s002/DA6401_Assignment_3_Submission/README.md

 best_attention_hi_model.pt is the best model I have found using hyper-param tuning, this can be loaded with model.py<br>
 and inferences can be made on any data without training.<br>
 All the code for visualization of heatmap and other visualizations like confusion matrices can be found in the VisualizationUtils.py<br>
+All the visualization images can be found in the visualizations folder<br>
 ================== <br>

 <br>